|

 experience.)
 What is next?
 I think there is a lot more going on here.

 Maybe this letter is more telling that you perhaps wanted it to be.
+If you are over 18 years of age as you say,

 it might be a good idea to start searching elsewhere than a clerk status to discover how